What's on at Holyrood?

 Thursday - FMQs and licensing of police firearms

-The chamber will be fairly busy this afternoon, with three sets of oral questions to take place: the usual general and first minister's questions over lunchtime, following by a rescheduled portfolio questions at 2.30pm (owing to the extensive Islands Bill debate on Wednesday).
+The chamber will be fairly busy this afternoon, with three sets of oral questions to take place: the usual general and first minister's questions over lunchtime, followed by a rescheduled portfolio questions at 2.30pm (owing to the extensive Islands Bill debate on Wednesday).

 Stage 3 of the Housing (Amendment) Bill will begin at 3.10pm - a technical Bill designed to alter the Office of National Statistics' classification of registered social landlords.